 In QCAT, you can seek an order for return of your goods or can claim compensation for your loss or expense due to your provider's actions dealing with your belongings.

-For more information about disputes see the Tenants Queensland Fact Sheet, Resolving Tenancy Disputes.
+For more information about disputes see the Resolving Tenancy Disputes fact sheet.

 Further help